Bryan Posthumus: Early life and education

-Bryan Posthumus was born in 1984 in Grand Rapids, Michigan to parents Pam and Dick Posthumus.
+Bryan Posthumus was born in 1984 in Grand Rapids, Michigan to parents Pamela and Dick Posthumus.
 Dick would later serve as Lieutenant Governor of Michigan.
 Bryan's sister Lisa Posthumus Lyons served as a state representative.
 Posthumus graduated from Lowell High School in 2003 and earned a bachelor's degree in agribusiness management from Michigan State University in 2007.

 Career

 Posthumus is a fourth-generation farmer, and the co-owner of West Michigan Hopyards.
 Posthumas has served on the Farm Bureau.
 Apart from the agriculture business, Posthumus has also served as the CEO and director of consulting for Tuebor Strategies, vice president of business development for USA Financial, and Compactio, Inc. On November 3, 2020, Posthumus was elected to the Michigan House of Representatives, where he has represented the 73rd district since January 1, 2021.

-After redistricting, Posthumus was left in the 90th district, where he is seeking re-election.
+In 2022, redistricting moved Posthumus to the 90th district, where he sought re-election.
 Posthumus, on August 2, defeated former police officer Kathy Clark in the Republican primary.
 In the general election, Posthumus defeated Democratic nominee Meagan Hintz.
+He was reelected in 2024.

 Personal life

-Posthumus resides in Cannon Township, Michigan.
-Posthumus is Christian.
+Posthumus married for the second time in December 2022.
+He resides in Cannon Township, Michigan and she resides in Cascade Township.